mbarker84/css-irl/src/pages/optimising-svgs-for-the-web.md

   <figcaption><em>Fig 04</em></figcaption>
 </figure>

-I often do the same with any text in the image, if the text is purely decorative, or the content will be communicated in another way, such as with a heading, button text or `aria-label`.
-If we take our icon as an example, some of the text here is an SVG `<text>` element, which wouldn’t make much sense on its own, plus I want the text to scale with the rest of the SVG.

 You can also use the _Expand_ option in Illustrator to convert areas of the image such as simple patterns into individually-selectable paths.
 For complex or detailed patterns it may be best to avoid this.

+### Convert text to outlines

+It is sometimes a good idea to convert text to outlines if the text is purely decorative, or the content will be communicated in another way, such as with a heading, button text or `aria-label`.
+While it is fine to make use of the SVG `<text>` element, it doesn’t always make sense to do so, particularly if you need to load another web font in order to display your SVG text.
+We can convert text to paths in Illustrator by selecting it and choosing _Type > Convert to outlines_.

 ### Merge paths

 Now that everything in our SVG is a path, we can merge them to ensure as few paths are drawn as possible.
 Take this example of a “close” icon: the two intersecting paths can be merged into one, resulting in a single path.

 To merge paths in Illustrator we select them and use the _merge_ option in the _Pathfinder_ menu.

+The exception here is if we want to style or animate any paths individually – in that case we should avoid merging them.

 ### Delete any extra paths or groups